NathanKlineInstitute/OEvent/README.md

 First, make sure you've downloaded the data file to the same directory as examp.py .

-Then, run the example from the terminal with:
+Then, run the example from the terminal with: <br>
     python -i examp.py

 This will load oevent and use it to calculate wavelet spectrograms, then extract the oscillation events.